-After a verdict or plea deal is reached in federal court, federal sentencing then comes into play.
-It is up to the federal judge to determine the sentence that is appropriate for the federal crime committed.
+Relevant conduct in a federal criminal case comes into play when it’s time for the federal judge to determine the sentence that is appropriate.
 In federal criminal cases, judges determine sentences based on the United States Sentencing Guidelines.
 After the conclusion of a trial or plea agreement, a judge will examine the federal sentencing guidelines and based on the seriousness of the crime, determine what level of offense the punishment will fall under.
 The more serious the crime, the more serious the offense level.
 For example, a trespassing violation has a base offense level of 4, while kidnapping has a base offense level of 32.
 In addition to deciding the base level offense, the judge increases the sentence further based on crime specific characteristics.
 For instance, in a fraud case, if the amount of money lost is more than $6,000, the offense level rises 2 levels.

 Finally, once the base offense level and crime specific increases have been determined, the judge now has the ability to examine relevant factors of the case that can either increase or decrease a sentence.
 This is where the all important discussion of relevant conduct comes into play.
 As complex and complicated as federal sentencing rules are, it is crucial a federal defense lawyer explains the use of “relevant conduct” in your federal criminal case.